 - How to shift management focus from product features to customer processes

-- How to implement scalable infrastructure and best-in-class, robust platforms.
+- When to implement scalable infrastructure and best-in-class, robust platforms.

 - How to leverage best practices and partner with companies that have experience doing these changes.